NJSCPA Legislative Update (as of 1/8/15)

 With awards now reaching hundreds of millions of dollars, it is often financially ruinous for a defendant to post such a large bond and this de facto inability to appeal is used by plaintiff attorneys as a club against defendants.
 Defendants are forced to settle cases even though they are confident an unfair award would be lowered or dismissed at the appellate level.
 This legislation will help ensure that the appellate level remains open to defendants who are hit with large damages at the trial level.

 The CPA profession’s concern about the impact of having to post huge appeal bonds is not just theoretical.
 In the last few years there have been many multi-million judgments against CPA firms.
 For example, this occurred in 2007 in Florida in the case of Banco Espirito v.
 BDO International, where the CPA firm BDO was held liable for $522 million.
 If Florida had not enacted legislation similar to S480/A2473 in the previous year, BDO would probably not have been able to post a bond of $522 million and would probably have gone out of business.
 That would have put the 2,700 people who work at BDO out of work.
-Instead, BDO was able to appeal and in 2010 the Florida Third District Court granted BDO Seidman the right to a new trial.
+Instead, BDO was able to appeal and the case was eventually dismissed.

 It is also worth noting that audit firm rotation was specifically NOT included in the Sarbanes-Oxley federal accounting reform legislation and a 2003 United States Government Accountability Office report on the issue stated that the “GAO believes that mandatory audit firm rotation may not be the most efficient way to strengthen auditor independence and improve audit quality considering the additional financial costs and the loss of institutional knowledge of the public company’s previous auditor of record…”

 Revising financial reporting requirements for charitable organizations, MONITORING, A3668